Council Connects

 And, on an related subject without contact from the Golden RTD rep, a public meeting is scheduled for 6:00 Nov.
 20 in the Golden Library for discussion of current, unscheduled cancellation of trains due to driver shortage.

-Marjorie over 4 years ago
+Marjorie about 5 years ago

 Interesting long-form article on the history of Juul; how it intentionally developed products to hook teens; can deliver far more nicotine in a short period of time than cigarettes; and how juvenile brains can become addicted to nicotine delivered via vaping in less than two months vs. more than two years of smoking via regular cigarettes.